barboym/bdp_hw_4ever/README.md

 This section deals with the visualisation of the data and the clusters on a map.

 ### Result evaluation
-In this section the clustering results are evaluated by comparison to popular locations on the map
+In this section the clustering results(clustering centers) are evaluated by comparison to popular locations on the map